cronvel/async-kit/documentation.md

 <a name="ref.async.ExecContext.getJobsStatus"></a>
 ### .getJobsStatus()

-This method will provide detailled real-time status for each jobs.
+This method will provide insightful real-time information about the status of each jobs.
-This is designed for debugging/logging purpose, other uses are discouraged.
+This is designed for flow-control debugging/logging purpose, other uses are discouraged.

 It returns an `Object` or an `Array` that map the jobs' list.
 For each job, an object is given where: